Call Us

 Potential consequences

-• Physical health: Occasional hangovers, minor digestive problems, early signs of alcohol tolerance, disturbed sleep patterns, and potential weight gain due to excessive calorie intake from alcohol
+• Physical health: occasional hangovers, minor digestive problems, early signs of alcohol tolerance, disturbed sleep patterns, and potential weight gain due to excessive calorie intake from alcohol

-• Emotional wellbeing: Mood swings the day after drinking, feelings of guilt or regret post-drinking, and increased stress or anxiety
+• Emotional wellbeing: mood swings the day after drinking, feelings of guilt or regret post-drinking, and increased stress or anxiety

-• Social and professional: Minor lapses in judgement, leading to strained friendships, underperformance or absences from work, and potential risky behaviours such as drink driving
+• Social and professional: minor lapses in judgement, leading to strained friendships, underperformance or absences from work, and potential risky behaviours such as drink driving

-• Financial: Increased spending on alcoholic beverages, leading to some financial difficulties.
+• Financial: increased spending on alcoholic beverages, leading to some financial difficulties.
 This may be especially the case if cutbacks are made in other areas of your life to accommodate more spending on alcohol

 Stage 2 - early stages of alcohol abuse (prodromal)

 Often termed the 'prodromal' phase, this stage is when people start to drink more often, which can lead to some dangerous consequences.
-You might experience occasional memory blackouts as a result of your drinking, and you might find yourself drinking on their own or in secret.
+You might experience occasional memory blackouts as a result of your drinking, and you might find yourself drinking on your own or in secret.
 Over time, you might rely on alcohol more and more in order to navigate the complexities of your daily life, signalling that you’ve developed a dependency on alcohol.

 If you notice an increase in your drinking frequency, secretive drinking or memory lapses, it's a sign that the situation might be escalating.
-This is a crucial period where getting help can significantly alter the course of your alcohol dependency.
+This is a crucial period, where getting help can significantly alter the course of your alcohol dependency.

 Key signs of stage 2:

-• Frequent memory lapses or "blackouts" after drinking
+• Frequent memory lapses or 'blackouts' after drinking

 • A noticeable increase in alcohol tolerance